MagiFeeney/jaxinn/README.md

 > For pixel-based tasks and algorithms that require long sequence processing, JAX can easily become memory-bound, hindering efficiency.
 Therefore, we recommend using the CPU memory option to sidestep this issue.

 > [!TIP]
 > The life cycle of an algorithm is characterized by the divisibility chain: `num_environment_steps` → `eval_interval` → `train_interval` → `episode_length` → `num_envs`.
 You can adjust them relative to each other to accommodate different algorithms, as we did above.
 Additionally, `train_iterations` determines the number of updates per `train_interval`.
-Depending on the context, this can also be referred to as "epochs" or the "UTD ratio".
+Depending on the context, this can also be interpreted as "epochs" or the "UTD ratio".

 ## Algorithms
 ### Model-based RL